zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

     5. For each DNSKEY record retrieved do:
        1. Extract algorithm number from the third field of RDATA of the DNSKEY record.
+       2. Calculate the key tag for the DNSKEY record.
-       2. From section "[Classification of algorithms]" retrieve the table and extract the row matching the algorithm number.
+       3. From section "[Classification of algorithms]" retrieve the table and extract the row matching the algorithm number.
-       3. From the row extract the message tag from column "Zonemaster classification"
+       4. From the row extract the message tag from column "Zonemaster classification"
-       4. Add name server IP to the set with the same name as the extracted message tag.
+       5. Add name server IP, key tag and the algorithm code to the set with the same name as the extracted message tag.

 5. For all messages outputted below, if an IP address in *NS IP* is connected to more than one name server name, then all names should be included with the